KristaUSingh/TechXchange_Hackathon_ECHOVisit/README.md

 ECHOVisit is a web-based platform, powered by IBM watsonx.ai Granite model, that transforms complex medical notes into clear, patient-friendly visit summaries.
 With two connected portals—one for doctors and one for patients—EchoVisit helps doctors save time on documentation while giving patients the clarity they deserve about their health.

+We built ECHOVisit for the Build with Agentic AI challenge using IBM watsonx to solve one of healthcare’s most everyday problems: patients leaving confused after their doctor visits.
+Our proof-of-concept is a working web platform with two portals.
+On the doctor side, a verbal summary is transcribed and processed by a chain of watsonx-powered agents that extract key details, flag abnormal vitals and drug interactions, and structure everything into EMR fields.
+On the patient side, those same agents simplify the summary into layman’s terms, translate it into multiple languages, and power an interactive Q&A so patients can ask follow-up questions.
+Unlike a single chatbot, our solution decomposes the workflow into six specialized agents working together with autonomy and fallback logic, making medical communication both efficient and accessible.
+With ECHOVisit, doctors save time, patients gain clarity, and agentic AI closes a critical gap in everyday healthcare.

 # Why is ECHOVisit Useful?
 Medical communication is broken: